EES-NITW/ees/README.md

-Hello This repo is being developed for the ees website Inorder to contribute plz ping Ishrat.
+EES Website Repository

+Welcome!
+This repository contains the source code for the EES website.
+If you would like to contribute, please contact Ishrat.

+🚀 Getting Started

+Follow the steps below to set up the project on your local machine:

+1. Connect Your IDE to GitHub

-1.Ensure that ur vscode or any IDE is being to connected to github.
+Make sure your VS Code or any preferred IDE is properly connected to GitHub.

-2.Clone the repo by choosing appropriate option in the IDE.
-3.For getting repo url plz visit "Code" option present in the repo 4.After succesful connection with github and the IDE install necessary node packages.
+2. Clone the Repository

+You can clone the repository using your IDE or by running the command:

+git clone <repository-url>

+To get the repository URL, click on the "Code" button on the GitHub repo page.

+3. Install Dependencies

+Once the repository is cloned successfully, navigate into the project folder and install the required Node.js packages using:

+npm install

-5. Use command "npm install" it will download all necessary packages which are being used in the project
+This will download all necessary dependencies listed in the package.json.